-Organisational Behaviour (OB) is a multi-disciplinary field that uses insights from psychology, anthropology, philosophy and sociology to study human behaviour in organisational settings.
-In this unit, students critically examine insights into human behaviour to better manage and improve organisational performance and capability, with an emphasis on ethical management and a global mindset.
-The unit covers the micro, meso and macro perspectives of OB as well as contemporary issues in OB.
+Managing People draws on multi-disciplinary insights from psychology, anthropology, philosophy/ethics and sociology to study human behaviour in organisational settings.
+The management of people is considered within specific organisational and global contexts.
+In this unit, students critically examine insights into human behaviour to better manage and improve individual, group and organisational performance and capability, with an emphasis on being ethical and inclusive.
+The unit brings together classic studies of organisation behaviour with contemporary debates on managing people from an ethical perspective.
+We further interrogate critical challenges and tensions facing leaders and their followers to ensure the unit addresses the realities of organisational life.